Zionism as settler colonialism: 2000s

+Rashid Khalidi argues that Zionism is both settler colonialism and a national movement, and that recognizing it as one does not negate that it is also the other.

 According to Israeli sociologist Uri Ram, the characterization of Zionism as colonial "is probably as old as the Zionist movement".
 John Collins states that studies have "definitively established" that "the architects of Zionism were conscious and often unapologetic about their status as colonizers whose right to the land superseded that of Palestine's Arab inhabitants".
-Other settler colonial projects did not lay out their plans for dispossessing and eliminating the inhabitants in detail and in advance.
+Patrick Wolfe notes "Zionism presents an unparalleled example of deliberate, explicit planning.
+No campaign of territorial dispossession was ever waged more thoughtfully."

-According to Patrick Wolfe, Israel's settler colonialism manifests in immigration policies that promote unlimited immigration of Jews while denying family reunification for Palestinian citizens.
+According to Wolfe, Israel's settler colonialism manifests in immigration policies that promote unlimited immigration of Jews while denying family reunification for Palestinian citizens.
 Wolfe adds, "Despite Zionism's chronic addiction to territorial expansion, Israel's borders do not preclude the option of removal [of Palestinians] (in this connection, it is hardly surprising that a nation that has driven so many of its original inhabitants into the sand should express an abiding fear of itself being driven into the sea)."

 Hussein Ibish argues that such zero-sum calls are "a gift that no occupying power and no colonizing settler movement deserves."

 The peer-reviewed journal Settler Colonial Societies has published three special issues focused on Israel/Palestine.
 Its editor Lorenzo Veracini, who describes Israel as a colonial state, states that Jewish settlers could only expel the British in 1948 because they had their own colonial relationships inside and outside Israel's new borders.
 He suggests, however, that the possibility of an Israeli disengagement is always latent and that this colonial relationship could be severed if a one-state solution is reached which includes the "accommodation of a Palestinian Israeli autonomy within the institutions of the Israeli state".

 Scholar Amal Jamal, of Tel Aviv University, has described Israel as the result of "a settler-colonial movement of Jewish immigrants", stating that Israel has continued to strengthen "exclusive Jewish control" of the land and its resources, while diminishing Palestinian rights and denying Palestinian self-determination.